FJsRepo/InfML-HDD/README.md

 ## Run test.py to validate our model
 To run the code you should first install the correct environment.

-The whole project is based on Python 3 and PyTorch, the version we used is Python-3.6.13 and PyTorch-1.7.1, the project and other key packages could be downloaded and install by:
+The whole project is based on Python 3 and PyTorch, the version we used  Python-3.6.13 and PyTorch-1.7.1, the project and other key packages could be downloaded and install by:

 ```